ElwinUng0120/Online-Offline-Trackers/README.md

 Goal: To make a balance tracker that allows offline use and will update the balance once its online.<br>
 This project has the following abilites:<br>
 - Able to *add* funds to balance as well as *subtract* from the balance, i.e. deposit and withdraw
-- Able to display balance activities as a graph
+- Able to display balance activities as a graph and a table
 - When the user *does not* have internet connection, the tracker will store all user's inputs and send them to the server once the user is connected to the internet again

 <br>